 Vasotec Side Effects

-Note: This document contains side effect information about enalapril.
-Some of the dosage forms listed on this page may not apply to the brand name Vasotec.
+Note: This page contains side effects data for the generic drug enalapril.
+It is possible that some of the dosage forms included below may not apply to the brand name Vasotec.

 For the Consumer

 Applies to enalapril: oral powder for solution, oral tablet

 As well as its needed effects, enalapril (the active ingredient contained in Vasotec) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking enalapril, check with your doctor immediately:More common

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - fever or chills

 - tightness in the chest

 Some enalapril side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common